Start9Labs/cln-startos/docs/wallets.md

     - Desktop

 ### Instructions
-1. For use with the Embassy, download Spark Wallet from the Start9 Service Marketplace and follow instructions.
+1. For use with the StartOS, download Spark Wallet from the Start9 Service Marketplace and follow instructions.
 1. For mobile app integrations, view the [tutorial](/docs/integrations/spark.md).

 ## [Fully Noded](https://github.com/Fonta1n3/FullyNoded)